Water - the antidote to heatstroke and hyperthermia

 Hypotonic drink - for before, during and after exercise

-Shake ingredients until well mixed and the chill until needed
+Shake ingredients until well mixed and then chill until needed

 Isotonic drink - for before, during and after exercise